 An agreement is simply another word for a contract.
 And kind of agreement can be contested if it is valid.
 The question here is whether the courts will uphold a non-compete agreement.
 There are two principles at work here:

-- The agreement must be valid, that is, it must meet all the criteria for being able to be considered by a court.
+The agreement must be valid, that is, it must meet all the criteria for being able to be considered by a court.
 The criteria include (a) agreement between the two parties (b) consideration (something of value given by both sides, (c) both parties must be competent (of sound mind), and (d) the contract must be for something legal.

-The agreement must be considered in light of a specific state's stance on non-compete agreements.
+The agreement must be considered in light of a specific state's laws on non-compete agreements.
 Some states will uphold non-compete agreements, while others will not.
 California, for example, generally does not allow non-compete agreements, with some exceptions.

 What is a non-compete agreement?